jeffrey-io/www-jeffrey-io/input/writings/perfection-fail-and-happy-trees.markdown

 Every failure<sup>1</sup>, even death, teaches humanity how to be better.
 A classic software case study is [Therac-25](http://en.wikipedia.org/wiki/Therac-25) which revolved around a machine which killed six people.
 Some people would say that it should never have shipped, but this seems even more cruel?
 Software is hard, and if it was shipped to be perfect, then how many people would have died waiting?

-Everytime in life has a purpose, and our goal is to learn from everything.
+Everything in life has a purpose, and our goal is to learn from everything.
 Enjoy life, roll with the punches, and get things done.

 <sup>1: a world ending event would probably not be a good failure...</sup>